How would you describe Putney High Junior School?

 What languages do students study?

-Students are taught by specialist teachers and we also offer Mandarin, French, and Bilingual Clubs.
+Pupils are taught by specialist language teachers and we also offer Mandarin, French, Spanish and Bilingual Clubs.

 How much homework should pupils expect?

-Developing a love of reading is at the heart of our English curriculum; throughout the school, pupils are encouraged to read each night.
-They are given multiple nights to complete their homework.
+Developing a love of reading is at the heart of our English curriculum and all pupils are encouraged to read each night.

-Reception: Along with daily reading, pupils may be given activities to promote handwriting and phonics development linked to their learning in class.
+- Reception: Along with reading, pupils may be given activities to promote handwriting and phonics development linked to their learning in class.

-Years 3-4: A minimum of 20 minutes homework is set each evening and includes mathematics, science, English, humanities and MFL (Modern Foreign Languages).
+- Years 3-4: A minimum of 20 minutes homework is set each evening and includes mathematics and English, occasional topic homeworks will be set periodically.

-Years 5-6: A minimum of 40 minutes homework is set each evening and includes mathematics, science, English, humanities and MFL.
+- Years 5-6: A minimum of 40 minutes homework is set each evening and includes mathematics and English.
+Occasional topic homeworks are set periodically.

 What music do you offer?

 In KS1, classes are introduced to a variety of instruments and have the opportunity to take part in a taster session.
-From Year 3, individual music lessons are available at school.
-92% of pupils in Key Stage 2 are learning a musical instrument.
-Many of these lessons take place in the newly designed Athena Centre.
+Individual music lessons are available at school from Year 3.
+Over 90% of pupils in KS2 are learning a musical instrument.
+Many of these lessons take place in the Senior School Athena Centre.

 What sports do pupils play?